Our research is editorially independent but we may earn a commission for purchases made through our links.

 Both kids and adults will enjoy a visit to the Center for Earth & Space.
 This learning center offers interactive exhibits and educational videos in its theater and dome-shaped planetarium.
 A favorite activity at the Center of Earth & Science is the flight simulators where visitors can take a simulated trip into space.

 If you’re looking for a budget-friendly picnic spot that is perfect for kids, then head to The Children’s Park.
 This beautiful park not only has play areas but also fun sculptures and beautiful natural components like waterfalls and a fish pond.
 Kids and adults alike will also enjoy the butterfly garden found at the Children’s Park.

-This Civil War landmark should be added to any history buff’s bucket list.
-The Goodman-LeGrand House was built in 1859 and is now recognized as a Texas Historic Landmark.
-The house has been turned into a free museum where visitors can browse this unique historic building.
-Since the house sits on top of nine acres, don’t miss out on a nice stroll of the grounds where photo ops are around every corner.
+The Goodman-LeGrand House was built in 1859 and is recognized as a Texas Historic Landmark.
+The house has been turned into a free museum where visitors can browse this unique building.

 This Tyler vineyard is the perfect place to unwind with a great glass of wine.
 Kiepersol Estates Winery and Museum spans over 63 acres and features a tasting room and hand planted vines of both red and white grapes.
 Take a tour of the winery, taste the newest wines, or even stay for a meal from Kiepersol’s on-site restaurant.